Warning: we don't have a standalone "sustainability programme".

 Rather, we factor in environmental and societal criteria into every single decision we make as a business.

-From our sock recycling to plastic-free packaging to yarn selection, here's where you can find out more about how we're working as sustainably as possible.
+From our long-running sock recycling programme to plastic-free packaging to yarn selection, here's where you can find out more about how we're working as sustainably as possible.

 Future leaders in sustainable fashion